luquelab/Lee_etal_CSBJ_2022/2_codes_and_data_for_reproducibility/README.md

 # FOLDERS & FILES

+**FOLDER:** data
+--> Contains the raw data accessed by the jupyter notebooks

+**FOLDER:** figure_files
+--> Contains the Adobe Illustrator files for the final figures

+**FOLDER:** results
+--> Contains all output from the jupyter notebooks, including .svgs used for the figures and .csv text verification files

 **FILE:** phage_functions.ipynb\
 --> Jupyter notebook for Python 3.0\
 Creates the basic functions that are reused across all jupyter notebooks associated with the G2T/MCP2T project